Day 118 of a Year Long Road Trip Along America’s Scenic Byways

-We continued to zig-zag around town to see numerous sites.
+We continued to zig-zag around Council Grove to see numerous sites.
 The Last Chance Store, built in 1857, as the name suggests was the last chance for journeymen to pick up supplies before heading west to Santa Fe.
 Its advertising slogan read, “Last Chance for Beans, Bacon, and Whiskey”.

 Another old oak (the Council Oak) that toppled in a wind storm in 1958, is the oak under which the council was held to sign the treaty mentioned above between three U.S. Commissioners and the Osage Indians.
 It was at this time that Council Grove got its name.